 - You own a valuable asset that you are willing to sell for less than it is worth.

-- You want to make a gift to Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth.
+- You want to make a gift to Dartmouth Health and/or Geisel School of Medicine at Dartmouth.

 How It Works

-You sell real estate or other property to Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth for less than it is worth.
+You sell real estate or other property to Dartmouth Health and/or Geisel School of Medicine at Dartmouth for less than it is worth.

 You receive immediate cash equal to your sale price.
 Your property becomes ours to use or sell.

-A bargain sale is a simple agreement in which you sell property, such as real estate or some other valuable asset, to Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth for less than the property is worth.
+A bargain sale is a simple agreement in which you sell property, such as real estate or some other valuable asset, to Dartmouth Health and/or Geisel School of Medicine at Dartmouth for less than the property is worth.

 You will also avoid capital gains tax on a portion of your capital gain in the gift property.
 For example, if you sell your property to us for one third of its fair market value, you will pay capital gains tax on just one third of your capital gain in the property.
 If the asset you sell to us is subject to debt, this debt will be added to your sales proceeds to determine your capital gains tax.